'Just Another Concerned Mom' Turns Out To Be Republican Strategist

-Category: World Politics Hits: 1As soon as I saw this interview with the president of the Loudoun County Republican Women's Club on Twitter yesterday, I was suspicious.
+Category: World Politics Hits: 10As soon as I saw this interview with the president of the Loudoun County Republican Women's Club on Twitter yesterday, I was suspicious.
 I was right: Teaching students about structural racism has become a political flashpoint across the country.
 Here's my interview with one of Virginia's leading activists, Patti Hidalgo Menders -- a mother of six who's fighting the state's equity and inclusion curriculum.
 Via @Sho_theCircus: pic.twitter.com/qQlopoYd3j — alexwagner (@alexwagner) October 26, 2021 She's not just an activist.
 She's a paid Republican strategist with Majority Strategies.
 Maybe you should point that out. https://t.co/2Mc9BnVDzh — Suburban Guerrilla Ω (@SusieMadrak) October 26, 2021

 Read more https://crooksandliars.com/2021/10/republican-strategist-interviewed-just